Machiavelli in popular culture: Renaissance drama

 And hold there is no sin but ignorance.

 Marlowe's play The Massacre at Paris is also an example of the genre.

 William Shakespeare's titular character, Richard III, refers to Machiavelli in Henry VI, Part III, as the "murderous Machiavel".
 William Shakespeare's tragic plays, such as Othello, Macbeth, and Richard III, feature characters whom are an example of the stage Machiavel, a type of character whom advances themselves politically via devious means.

 The level of Machiavelli's influence on Shakespeare has divided scholars, and many have attempted to reconcile the connection between the two authors.
-The research by John Roe explored an typical "Machiavel" character in the form of Richard III, while also juxtaposing Machiavelli in relation to Shakespeare's rendition of more conventionally just rulers, such as Henry V, as well as other kings such as Richard II, Henry IV, and King John.
+The research by John Roe explored a typical "Machiavel" character in the form of Richard III, while also juxtaposing Machiavelli in relation to Shakespeare's rendition of more conventionally just rulers, such as Henry V, as well as other kings such as Richard II, Henry IV, and King John.
 Although Shakespeare's focus is primarily on the history of the subject, his fictionalized figures like Hamlet and Macbeth are also commented on.